amrish-r/european-train-routes/README.md

 - How to work with geospatial data in Python
 - How to calculate distances using `geopy`
 - How to use `folium` to build a map
-- How to publish a Python project on GitHub

 ## 🔧 Tools/Libraries Used